phantomdullbooth/posthistoric/README.md

 * "I enjoyed working with a single page, and getting creative with how to change to different views." - Aegean
 * "Making users was a lot easier this time around, since we didn't use relational models." - Alyssa

+**Struggles:**
-**Struggles:** "Making CSS animation that works over and over again on the same page.
+* "Making CSS animation that works over and over again on the same page.
 Also, Angular animations." -Addison
+* "We did a lot of setup with our Trello board, but forgot about it a few days in.
+We probably could've used it more than we did." - Alyssa